Shantanu-sg-01/homepage/content/reading/_index.md

 #### Books, papers, podcasts and ideas I am currently exploring

 ---
-#### What Fuels My Curiosity

-This is a growing list of books, papers, talks, and ideas that have influenced my approach to research, teaching, and building tools.
-Some are technical, others are philosophical—but all of them have made me stop and think.

----

 #### Books

-- *Structure and Interpretation of Computer Programs* – A foundational book in computing, and a lesson in clarity and depth.
-- *Functional Programming in Haskell* by Richard Bird – A gentle entry into Haskell’s elegance and mathematical flavor.
-- *Numerical Recipes* – A great resource for seeing how numerical methods translate into real code.
-- *The Feynman Lectures on Physics* – For the joy of explaining science simply.
+- *Elements of Flight Dynamics* by Prof. Nandan K. Sinha, reconnecting with my favorite topics, equations, and approaches in flight mechanics.
+- *Thinking Functionally with Haskell* by Richard Bird, a complete mindset shift in programming.
+It’s functions all the way down - even integers are functions!
+Haskell really makes programs feel like math.
+- *Leaves of grass* by Walt Whitman, Got hooked on “O Captain!
+My Captain!” and then “O Me!
+O Life!”… and haven’t stopped since.

 ---

 #### Papers & Articles

-- “Why Functional Programming Matters” by John Hughes – A classic that changed how I thought about modularity and abstraction.
+- “Why Functional Programming Matters” by John Hughes – a timeless classic, that still inspires, sometimes I catch myself saying, “That’s why functional programming matters!” — it really sticks with you.
-- *Software is Eating the World* by Marc Andreessen – For its insight into software-driven change.
+- *Hardware and Software for approximate computing* by Adrian Sampson, a visionary PhD thesis.
+If these ideas materialize, we’re looking at a major shift in computing.

 ---

 #### Talks & Blogs

-- Simon Peyton Jones' lectures on Haskell
+- Simon Peyton Jones' lectures on Haskell - deep, fun and full of insights.
-- Julia Evans’ zines and blog – Bite-sized explanations of hard stuff
-- The Papers We Love community – Always something new and insightful
+- Ted talks related to teaching, always a great source of inspiration.
 ---

-#### To Be Read

-- *Applied Category Theory* by Fong & Spivak
-- Selected topics from the Lean theorem prover docs
-- *The Art of Scientific Computing* (Numerical Recipes continuation)

----

-Feel free to reach out if you’ve read something interesting lately — I’m always looking to expand this list.